Barbara Grosz

 Grosz is also central to Harvard's Embedded EthiCS program, developed with philosopher Alison Simmons and collaborators.
 The program integrates ethics modules directly into computer science courses rather than isolating ethical reasoning in a single standalone class.

 For AI education, this is a structural intervention.
 It rejects the idea that ethics is a late-stage compliance wrapper added after technical work is complete.
-Instead, it places social consequence, design choice, and moral reasoning inside the training of future builders.
+Instead, it places social consequence, design choice, uncertainty, and moral reasoning inside the training of future builders.

 AI100 and Long-Range Assessment